 Then the LORD God took the man and put him into the garden of Eden to cultivate it and keep it.Genesis 2:15(NASB)

-Each day of creation added more colour and beauty, into God's perfect design, until our almighty Creator, finally took some dust of the earth, and made man.
+Each day of creation added more colour and beauty into God's perfect design, until our almighty Creator finally took some dust of the earth, and made man.
 He formed and fashioned it into the image and likeness of Himself.
 No surprise that God was satisfied with the work of His hand, and declared everything He had made was very good.
 And God rested on the seventh day.

-And so, the Lord also placed the Tree of Knowledge of Good and Evil in the centre of the garden, but forbade Adam to eat of its fruit - for God desired that man would freely choose to serve and honour Him, out of tender affection and a desire to reverence his Creator - Who would walk with him in the garden and talk with him in the cool of evening.
+And so, the Lord also placed the Tree of Knowledge of Good and Evil in the centre of the garden, to test the man.
+God forbade Adam to eat of its fruit for He desired that man would freely choose to serve and honour Him, out of tender affection and a desire to reverence his Creator - Who would walk and talk with him in the garden and commune with Adam in the cool of the evening.

-The Lord Jesus would be tested as we are, but would not sin.
+The Lord Jesus would be tested as we are, but He would not sin.
 He would willingly choose to obey God out of love for His Father.. whereas Adam disobeyed Him and fell into sin.
-Christ would readily submit to His Father's commands, and live His life as God intended that all man should live - in utter dependence upon the gracious Creator - in humble submission to His Father, out from a heart of love that passes human understanding.
+Christ would readily submit to His Father's commands and live His life as God intended that all man should live - in utter dependence upon the gracious Creator - in humble submission to His Father, out from a heart of love that passes human understanding.

 Heavenly Father, what amazing grace that Jesus would choose to come to earth to die on my account, so that I no longer remain under condemnation as a sinner, but am identified with Him and clothed in His righteousness.
 Thank You that You did not leave us in eternal condemnation, through Adam's sin, but purposed to redeem us with Christ's precious blood.
-I pray that I may live in willing obedience and thankful submission to Your leading and guidance, and thank You that in Christ I have eternal life, and will one day eat of the Tree of Life, in Jesus name I pray, AMEN
+I pray that I may live in willing obedience and thankful submission to Your leading and guidance, and thank You that in Christ I have eternal life, and will one day eat of the Tree of Life.
+In Jesus' name I pray, AMEN.